Mismatch-attack-threebears-frodo-round5/Attacks/README.md

 Folders called *data* contain the binary trees in a specific format defined in scripts called *BinaryTree?D.py*, where ? denotes the dimension of the attack.
 These scripts are also used to read the trees from the file.

 The attacks are then in scripts called *?D.py*, where ? denotes the dimension of the attack.
-Scripts called *Functions* contain functions used in the schemes and in the attack, e.g. generation of secrets, decoding, oracle etc.
+Scripts called *Functions* contain other functions used in the schemes and in the attack, e.g. generation of secrets, decoding, oracle etc.